-- (1) Send a letter reinforcing the above, with copies to the Town's Attorneys; his requests; - (2) State that the official needs to include the Town's Attorneys on - (3) When he seeks guidance, Counsel is to ask if he spoke with those Attorneys, the guidance they gave, etc.; and - (4) Counsel is to continue responding only in writing and copying the Town's Attorneys, as in this case.
+(1) Send a letter reinforcing the above, with copies to the Town's Attorneys; his requests;

+(2) State that the official needs to include the Town's Attorneys on

+(3) When he seeks guidance, Counsel is to ask if he spoke with those Attorneys, the guidance they gave, etc.; and

+(4) Counsel is to continue responding only in writing and copying the Town's Attorneys, as in this case.

 07-32 - Personal or Private Interest - Local Government Officials' Disclosure: Two local officials filed their annual disclosures on contracts with their local government.
 29 Del.
 C. § 5806(d).
 One official's contracts were: one for \$151.00 and one for \$155.00--totaling \$306.
 Thus, public notice and bidding was not required.
 29 Del.
 C. § 5805(c).
 He did not contract with his own agency, review, or dispose of the contract in his official capacity.
 29 Del.
 C. § 5805(a)(1).
 The other official had eight contracts totaling \$1,932 with individual contracts ranging from \$10 to \$638.
 Again, public notice and bidding was not required.
 29 Del.
 C. § 5805(c).
 He did not contract with his own agency, review, or dispose of the contract in his official capacity.
 29 Del.
+C. § 5805(c).
+He did not contract with his own agency, review, or dispose of the contract in his official capacity.
+29 Del.
 C. § 5805(a)(1).
-Neither represented or assisted their private enterprise before the agency with which they were associated by employment.
+Neither represented nor assisted their private enterprise before the agency with which they were associated by employment.
 29 Del.
 C. § 5805(b)(1).
 The Commission found no violation for the reasons stated in a prior opinion to them.
 Commission Op.
 No. 06-29.
 The only difference: these contracts were for a lesser amount.
 The Commission is to strive for consistency in its opinion.
 29 Del.
 C. § 5809(5).

 07-05 - Personal or Private Interest-Appointing Brother to Local Government Board: On request for an advisory opinion from a local official, the Commission found the Conduct of another official violated the Code.
 In a motion for reconsideration, the Commission still found a violation.
 He was censured, as that is the only administrative penalty that can be imposed on an elected official.
-Tabs are not included, but are public records.
+Tabs are not included but are public records.
 He appealed to the Superior Court.
 The Court upheld PIC's process and decision.
 Post v.
 Public Integrity Commission, C.A.
 07A-09-08, J. Witham (Del.
 Super.
 April 30, 2008).
 (Footnotes have been omitted for ease of publication).

-John F. Brady, Esquire Brady, Richardson, Beauregard & Chasanov, LLC 10 E. Pine St. P.O.
+John F. Brady, Esquire Brady, Richardson, Beauregard &Chasanov, LLC 10 E. Pine St. P.O.
 Box 742 Georgetown, DE 19947